PSeitz/flexineering/content/posts/dep_graph_rs.md

 +++
-title = "Visualizing Internal Crates Dependencies with dep_graph_rs!" description = "A blog post about dep_graph_rs.
-It explains how to use it to generate dependency graphs for Rust crates to understand and refactor your code." date = 2025-07-17 keywords = [ "rust", "graph", "dependencies", "visualization", "refactoring", "tools" ] [taxonomies] categories = [ ] tags = [ "rust", "tools" ]
+title = "Visualizing Internal Crate Dependencies with dep_graph_rs!" description = "A blog post about dep_graph_rs.
+It explains how to use it to generate dependency graphs for Rust crates to understand and refactor your code." date = 2025-07-17 keywords = ["rust", "graph", "dependencies", "visualization", "refactoring", "tools"] [taxonomies] categories = [ ] tags = ["rust", "tools"]
 +++

-Ever found yourself wondering which modules in a gigantonormus rust crate talk to each other?
+Navigating the tangled web of a massive Rust crate can feel like exploring a dark maze without a guide.
-Wouldn't be a graph be awesome for that.
+Sure `rust-analyzer` gives you some hints, but what if you want a bird's-eye view of how everything connects?

 [`dep_graph_rs`](https://github.com/PSeitz/dep_graph_rs) comes to the rescue!
 It's a command-line tool that generates a dependency graph for the internal dependencies of your Rust crate.